Propagation of chaos for the Landau equation with very soft and Coulomb potentials: Abstract

 \section{Abstract}

 We consider a drift-diffusion process of $N$ stochastic particles and show that its empirical measure converges, as $N\rightarrow\infty$, to the solution of the Landau equation.
 We work in the regime of very soft and Coulomb potentials using a tightness/uniqueness method.
 To claim uniqueness, we need high integrability estimates that we obtain by crucially exploiting the dissipation of the Fisher information at the level of the particle system.
-To be able to exploit these estimates as $N\rightarrow\infty$, we prove the affinity in infinite dimension of the entropy production and Fisher information dissipation (and general higher-order versions of the Fisher information through an abstract theorem), results which were up to now only known for the entropy and the Fisher information.
+To be able to exploit these estimates as $N\rightarrow\infty$, we prove the affinity in infinite dimension of the entropy production and Fisher information dissipation (and other first and second-order versions of the Fisher information through a general theorem), results which were up to now only known for the entropy and the usual Fisher information.